becarpenter/graspy/README.md

 This code IS NOT INTENDED FOR PRODUCTION USE.
 See the license and disclaimer in the grasp.py source file.

+Status on 2019-11-14:

+Added gsend() and grecv(), a messaging channel over a GRASP session

 Status on 2019-10-30:

 Added QUADS security and QUADSKI key infrastructure.